-After giving effect to the sale of the shares of common stock to be sold in this offering (at the mid-point of the estimated initial public offering price range as set forth on the cover of this prospectus), the Capital Calls, and the deduction of discounts and estimated offering expenses, our as-adjusted NAV as of March 31, 2017 would be approximately \$\frac{1}{2}\$ million, or \$\frac{1}{2}\$ per share, representing an immediate dilution of \$\frac{1}{2}\$ per share, or \$\frac{1}{2}\$, to shares sold in this offering.
-The following illustration assumes no exercise of the underwriters' option to purchase additional shares is exercised in full, there would be an immediate dilution to the NAV of \$\frac{1}{2}\$ per share, or \$\frac{1}{2}\$, to the shares sold in this offering.
+As of December 31, 2016, we had 41,702,318 shares of common stock outstanding and our NAV was \$764.1 million, or approximately \$18.32 per share.
+After giving effect to the sale of the shares of common stock to be sold in this offering (at the mid-point of the estimated initial public offering price range as set forth on the cover of this prospectus), and the deduction of discounts and estimated offering expenses, our as-adjusted NAV as of December 31, 2016 would be approximately \$ million, or \$ per share, representing an immediate dilution of \$ per share, or %, to shares sold in this offering.
+The following illustration assumes no exercise of the underwriters' option to purchase additional shares is exercised in full, there would be an immediate dilution to the NAV of \$ per share, or %, to the shares sold in this offering.